 In the case of an honest-to-goodness salvage title vehicle, finding reasonable financing is going to be difficult, if not impossible.
 The truth is that most banks look at a salvage title as coming with very high risk -- And who can blame them?
 I mean, the vehicle was written off as a total loss by the insurance company for a reason, right?
-So, when it comes to financing a salvaged car that has not been rebuilt, you may be out of luck with traditional lenders, though perhaps some of your relatives or friends may be willing to take a chance and loan you the needed funds.
+If one responsible company with a financial stake in the vehicle has already decided it is not worth investing in, chances are that another one will, too.
+When it comes to financing a salvaged car that has not been rebuilt, you may be out of luck with traditional lenders, though perhaps some of your relatives or friends may be willing to take a chance and loan you the needed funds.

 If you absolutely must have that salvage title car and you are determined to find a lender, then go for it.
 Here are a few tips to help you in your search:

 Where to Go

 When it comes to banking, nothing beats a good relationship -- and a great credit score.
 Start by speaking with the lenders you currently have, or formerly had, an auto loan with (that is, of course, if you have a good track record with them).
 It is particularly helpful if you can deal face-to-face with an agent you know personally.
 If that doesn’t work, a quick search online should bring up a number of second-tier (or third-tier) lenders who claim to finance salvage title cars.
 Whoever you find to write a loan, however, be prepared to pay a high-interest rate.